Set up your mop bucket and mop wringer. Fill the bucket with COLD water and add the correct amount of detergent.

 figure eight motion.
 Overlap each stroke as you move back.
 Frequently flip the mop head as you work.
 This helps eliminate the re-depositing of soil from the mop.

-5. Clean your equipment - Store equipment and supplies
+- Clean your equipment and store the equipment and supplies.

 When damp mopping, remember to: